Are there really 12 Days of Christmas?

 It's still Christmas!
 Even though stores have moved on to their "After Christmas" sales and radio stations have stopped playing Christmas music, the Christmas season actually begins on Christmas Day.

 But how long does it last?

-According to the liturgical calendar, the primary celebration of Christmas is an octave (eight days) starting with December 25 and ending on January 1 with the Solemnity of Mary, Mother of God (which is a holy day of obligation).
+According to the liturgical calendar, the primary celebration of Christmas is an octave (eight days) starting with December 25 and ending on January 1 with the Solemnity of Mary, Mother of God.

 The Christmas season lasts a bit longer, though.
 And it can get a little confusing to figure out.

 If you go by the traditional "twelve days of Christmas," then it would take us to January 5, the eve of Epiphany (when the wise men visit the infant Jesus).

 However, the current official definition of its length, according to the Universal Norms on the Liturgical Year and the Calendar:

 33. The Christmas season runs from Evening Prayer I of Christmas until the Sunday after Epiphany or after 6 January, inclusive.